Geoffrey Robinson (bishop)

-Geoffrey James Robinson (10 August 1937 – 29 December 2020) was an Australian Roman Catholic bishop.
+Geoffrey James Robinson (10 August 1937 – 29 December 2020) was an Australian Catholic bishop.

 Career

 Robinson was ordained for the Roman Catholic Archdiocese of Sydney in 1960.
 He earned advanced degrees in philosophy, theology and canon law, first in Australia and subsequently in Rome.
 From 1967 until 1983, after a few years as a parish priest, he taught canon law at the Catholic Institute of Sydney.
 In addition to serving as chief justice of the archdiocesan marriage tribunal, he was secretary and then president of the Canon Law Society of Australia and New Zealand.

 For many years Robinson served as the chairman of the Sydney Archdiocesan Catholic Schools Board and the Australian Catholic Education Commission for New South Wales.
 Finally, he worked extensively in the areas of ecumenism and professional standards in ministry.
 In 1984, he was named an auxiliary bishop of Sydney, combining administrative work with his tribunal and other duties.

 In May 2002, Robinson called on Pope John Paul II to commission a church-wide study of clerical sex abuse.

 Robinson retired in July 2004 with health issues.
 He died from cancer at 9.20pm on 29 December 2020.